Coaching in Higher Education Certificate Program

 - Apply strengths-based coaching techniques that empower students to leverage their capabilities to achieve academic and personal growth.

-- Evaluate the effectiveness of coaching strategies through continuous improvement methods, adjusting approaches to meet evolving student goals.
+- Evaluate the effectiveness of coaching strategies through continuous improvement methods, adjusting approaches to meet evolving student goals

 Course Delivery: Six (6) weeks, online asynchronous with three (3) synchronous 90-minute session.

-- Summer: September 23rd-November 3rd, 2025
+Course Dates: September 23rd-November 3rd, 2025

-Fall Synchronous Meeting Dates: Three (3) synchronous Wednesday meetings, 9:00am – 10:30am (dates down below)
+Fall Synchronous Meeting Dates: Wednesdays 9:00am – 10:30am

 - September 24